chm46e/FirstLegoLeague/README.md

 ## First Lego League code
 Code for our robotics team using LEGO SPIKE Prime and <a href="https://github.com/sanjayseshan/spikeprime-vscode">spikeprime-vscode</a>.\
 The program deals with all of the logic and creates a simple to use robot control environment.\
-It's quite simple, even our 4th graders could figure it out!\
+It's quite simple, even our 4th graders use it!\
 **(This readme is early stage and is missing a lot of critical information.)**

 ### How do I use it?